chase-seibert/blog/_posts/2022-03-16-easy-mode-guide-to-us-tax-withholdings.md

   overlay_image: /images/header-tax-withholdings.png
   overlay_color: "#000"
   overlay_filter: "0.5"
-excerpt: "Set withholdings to zero, and pay up to an extra 15% of your bonus and RSU grant in the form of quarterly estimated taxes"
+excerpt: "Set withholdings to zero, and pay up to an extra 15% of your bonus and RSU vest in the form of quarterly estimated taxes"
 ---

 For years I've struggled with trying to minimize the difference between taxes withheld and taxes owed.
 It's quite complex, with salary, bonus, and RSUs changing every year.
 That is, until I had a breakthrough.
 The year after I made quarterly estimated payments for the first time, it finally clicked.